 The correct answer is D) because ‘although’ shows the contrast intended in this sentence.
 Using answer A) ‘if’ would make this a conditional sentence, requiring changes to the verb tense.
 Answer B) ‘because’ works grammatically, but does not express contrast.
 Answer C) ‘since’ works grammatically, but does not express contrast.

 Not such a bad explanation.
 But really insufficient to teach a TOEIC preparation course.
 Don’t worry if you couldn’t explain the correct answer.
 You’re going to learn everything with this game.

-How did I learn to teach linking words?
+How did I learn to teach TOEIC linking words?
 The hard way.

 Most ESL teachers, like me, are not linguists but we can understand and are therefore able to teach complex grammar structures like conditionals, passive voice, reported speech or relative clauses.
 We can either pick up a grammar book or search online for explanations on how to teach these structures.